 - ] • Increase Brush Diameter (while Brush/Eraser is active)

-Things started to turn a bit in week four … not as bad as a rotten apple, but it got a little bit bad.
-It was all about Eye Strain.
+Tings started to take a turn for the worse during week four … not as bad as a rotten apple, but it was all about Eye Strain.
 Find out more in the WEEK FOUR BLOG POST